 If a potential romance is developing, it’s a good idea for a biromantic asexual person to talk about what they are comfortable doing within a relationship.
 Some asexual people are fine with some physical contact like kissing or cuddling.
 Others are looking for a close, committed relationship with no physical element.

 Helping Your Loved Ones Understand Biromantic Asexuality

 Coming out is a personal choice.
-You do not owe anyone an explanation of your sexual identity, but it may be helpful if people tend to make assumptions about your sexual preferences.
+You do not owe anyone an explanation of your sexual identity or romantic attraction, but it may be helpful if people tend to make assumptions about your sexual preferences.

 It’s important to remember that coming out as a biromantic asexual person doesn’t have to mean telling everyone you meet.
-You can choose to come out only to your close friends and family.
+You can choose to come out only to your close friends and family and you can choose to tell people about some aspects of your identity and not others.
 You can be a visible member of the asexual community or you may be fine with knowing you identify as biromantic asexual and leaving it at that.